Ceci N'est Pas Une Homepage

 Won a Presidential Election

-As CEO of The Marketing Scientist, I ran the online component of Álvaro Colom Caballeros’ candidacy for the Presidency of Guatemala.
+As CEO of The Marketing Scientist, I ran the digital for Álvaro Colom Caballeros’ candidacy for the Presidency of Guatemala.
 We won.

 The Marketing Scientist.
 Started an applied psychology lab: figuring out how to get 1+ million people buying your product.
 I’ve done it a few times :)